Adding Your Keyboard to QMK

 Matrix Configuration

-The next section of the info
+The next section of the keyboard.json

-file deals with your keyboard's matrix.
+deals with your keyboard's matrix.
 The first thing you should define is which pins on your MCU are connected to rows and columns.
 To do so simply specify the names of those pins:

 "matrix_pins": {